 Attached to a function application, these direct the inliner likewise.
-These attributes at call sites override any other attribute that may be present on the corresponding declaration. @inlined with no argument is equivalent to @inlined always.
+These attributes at call sites override any other attribute that may be present on the corresponding declaration.
+Cinlined with no argument is equivalent to Cinlined always.
+Coinlined hint is equivalent to Coinline always except that it will not trigger warning 55 if the function application cannot be inlined.